1. Home

 Satellite View of Camden County NJ Juvenile Detention Center

-The Camden County NJ Juvenile Detention Center is a medium to low-security detention center located at 8 Woodbury-Turnersville Rd Blackwood, NJ that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Camden County NJ Juvenile Detention Center is a medium to low-security detention center located at 8 Woodbury-Turnersville Rd Blackwood, NJ that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Camden County Juvenile Detention Center is the county’s pre-trial juvenile detention center.
 Located on the county’s Lakeland Campus outside Blackwood, New Jersey, the center holds boys and girls from Camden County who are accused of delinquent behavior and are awaiting action by the Family Court.